bnkcodes/sunset-challenge/README.md

   <img src="https://i.ibb.co/kch2SVb/sunset-logo.png" alt="Sunset Logo" width="200" />
 </p>

+> Technical assessment for Sunset mid-level software engineer position.
+A modern todo list with React frontend and NestJS backend.

 ## 📋 Overview

 The Sunset Challenge is a full-stack todo list application developed as part of a technical assessment.
 The project showcases modern web development practices and technologies, featuring a React frontend and a NestJS backend.